KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly Model_

 After joining the stream height and precipitation tables from USGS and PRISM, the dataset is then broken up into monthly values.
-By taking the first day of each month at a site, it was possible to obtain the maximum moving averages of precipitation for differnt window sizes for a given month, along with the precipitation and height values for the last few days of the month prior.
+By taking the first day of each month at a site, it was possible to obtain the maximum moving averages of precipitation for different window sizes for a given month, along with the precipitation and height values for the last few days of the month prior.
 This data was then joined to the `stream_char` dataset, which consists of the basin and landcover characteristcs, and the “threshold” dataset, based on month and site number.

 Lagged features are then added to this dataset, which includes information like did a flood occur in the month prior, the year prior and also how often on average does the given location flood.